AdaCore/training_material/courses/toolchain/elaboration.rst

    end P3;

 ------------------------
-`Pragma Elaborate_All`
+`pragma Elaborate_All`
 ------------------------

-* :ada:`Pragma Elaborate_All` forces the elaboration of a dependency body and all transitive dependencies
+* :ada:`pragma Elaborate_All` forces the elaboration of a dependency body and all transitive dependencies
 * May introduce unwanted cycles
 * Safer than `Elaborate`